Written by Divinity Nutra, Updated on February 8, 2023

 Is Apple Cider Vinegar Good for Inflammation?

 A 2017 animal trial performed on obese mice proved vinegar’s anti-inflammatory properties.
-It concluded that acetic acid in vinegar is effective for inflammation, obesity, and gut microbiome composition.
+It concluded that acetic acid in vinegar is effective for lowering inflammation, treating obesity, and supporting gut microbiome composition.
 Medical literature has also proven the association between the gut microbiome and inflammatory cytokines.
 These findings are promising for the use of ACV as a means of controlling bodily inflammation.
-(5, 6)

 How to use ACV for Joint Pain?